Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Results

-\textbf{b-dLDS highlights behavior-related dynamic connectivity across the zebrafish hindbrain:} Learning $\bm{\Psi}$ from data enables us to distinguish between behaviorally-related dynamics coefficients, and those related to other internal neural computations.
-Here we present b-dLDS applied to zebrafish data from work by~\cite{Yang2022}.
-This dataset features one-dimensional motor information as the behavior trace, and approximately 13000 neurons recorded over 12 minutes in a single zebrafish hindbrain (Appendix Section ``Zebrafish Data'').
-We used b-dLDS to plot dynamic connectivity maps (Appendix Section ``Dynamic Connectivity Mapping'') corresponding to DOs whose dynamics coefficients have the strongest vs. weakest coefficients in the learned $\bm{\Psi}$ (Fig.~\ref{fig:EnFishBhv} vs. Supp.
+\textbf{b-dLDS highlights behavior-related dynamic connectivity and asymmetry across the zebrafish hindbrain.} Given our synthetic data examples, we next test the ability of b-dLDS to learn dynamics representations in large-scale neural data.
+Specifically, we focus on the zebrafish model organism, where advances in optical imaging have enabled simultaneous recording of large areas (up to the full brain) of zebrafish larvae.
+Specifically, we applied b-dLDS to the zebrafish hindbrain recordings from~\cite{Yang2022}.
+In this experiment, the fish performed a complex sensorimotor navigation-related behavior called positional homeostasis.
+This behavior enables the fish to respond to changes in a current and not get swept away, and it requires the fish to integrate its velocity and displacement and calibrate its swimming response accordingly.
+This dataset features one-dimensional motor information as the behavior trace, and approximately 14,000 neurons recorded over 12 minutes in a single zebrafish hindbrain, tested in a closed loop virtual reality system (for more on this data, preprocessing, and model parameter settings, see Appendix Section ``Zebrafish Data'').
+We used b-dLDS to plot dynamic connectivity maps corresponding to DOs whose dynamics coefficients have the strongest vs. weakest coefficients in the learned $\widehat{\bm{\Psi}}$ (Fig.~\ref{fig:EnFishBhv} vs. Supp.
 Fig.~\ref{fig:EnFishBhvWeak}).
-In a second version of the model, we used both the motor signal and trial types as a four-dimensional behavior input to the model (Supp.
-Figs.~\ref{fig:EnFishBhv1},~\ref{fig:EnFishBhv2},~\ref{fig:EnFishBhv3}, and~\ref{fig:EnFishBhv4}).
+In a second version of the model, we used both the motor signal and trial types as a four-dimensional ``behavior" input to the model (Supp.
+Figs.~\ref{fig:EnFishBhv1},~\ref{fig:EnFishBhv2},~\ref{fig:EnFishBhv3}, and~\ref{fig:EnFishBhv4}; see Appendix Section ``Trial types").
+We chose 25 dynamics operators since we observed that, while 50 latent states were needed to reconstruct the neural data, even half as many dynamics operators could be used without loss of reconstruction performance, providing a sparser and more interpretable model.

-We observed differences in the dynamics coefficients as well as the connectivity their operators represent.
-The weakest $\bm{\Psi}$ dynamics coefficients appeared rarely and sharply throughout the session.
-By contrast, the strongest coefficients either appeared throughout the entire session correlated strongly with behavior or separated the session into early and late behavior patterns.
-These patterns may indicate nonstationarity.
+The model used for the data shown in Figure~\ref{fig:EnFishBhv} and Supplementary Figure~\ref{fig:EnFishBhvWeak} achieved $R^2 = 0.91$ for neural data reconstruction (over whole time series concatenated; per neuron varies) and $R^2 = 0.97$ for behavior data reconstruction, while the model used for the data shown in Supplementary Figures~\ref{fig:EnFishBhv1},~\ref{fig:EnFishBhv2},~\ref{fig:EnFishBhv3}, and~\ref{fig:EnFishBhv4} achieved $R^2 = 0.93$ for neural data reconstruction and $R^2 = 0.997$ for behavior data reconstruction (over all four behavior time series concatenated).